-Ectica Technologies was founded in Zurich (Switzerland) in 2015 by Benjamin Simona, Vincent Milleret and Martin Ehrbar with the objective to develop innovative tools for pre-clinical drug discovery and bioresearch.
+Ectica Technologies was founded in Zurich (Switzerland) in 2015 by Dr. Benjamin Simona, Dr. Vincent Milleret and Prof. Martin Ehrbar with the objective to develop innovative tools and technologies for pre-clinical drug discovery and bioresearch.
 Our products make a significant contribution to integrate hydrogel-based cellular assays in the existing industry workflows.
 We specialize in recreating synthetic models of the tissue surrounding a tumor, also called the tumor microenvironment.
 These models are created with human cells, sometimes derived by patients' specimens, and cultured in synthetic hydrogels.
 Patient-derived cancer cells can then be added in culture to test new therapies in the presence of a tumor stroma.
 These animal-free systems have the potential to become the new standard for cell-based phenotypic drug discovery.
-We focus on physiological relevance while maintaining industrial requirements in terms of usability and automation-compatibility requirements.
+We focus on physiological relevance while maintaining industrial requirements in terms of usability and automation-compatibility.

-Developed by the founders during several years of research at ETH and University of Zurich, the innovation at the core of our company focuses on manufacturing methods of hydrogel materials.
+Developed by the founders during several years of research at ETH and University of Zurich, the innovation at the core of our company focuses on manufacturing methods of synthetic hydrogel materials.

 Ectica Technologies is a privately owned spin-off company of the Laboratory of Biosensors and Bioelectronics headed by Prof. János Vörös (ETH Zurich) and of the Laboratory of Cell and Tissue Engineering headed by Prof. Martin Ehrbar (University of Zurich and University Hospital Zurich).

 We innovate at the interface of our three core technologies: Polymer technolgy, enzyme technology (biocatalysis) and electrochemical engineering.